thelfer/mfem-mgis/docs/source/user_guide/mesh.rst

 Mesh generation
 ---------------

 The mesh explorer works interactively.
-Here is a series of options for splitting a gmsh mesh named into `128` meshes named `output-mesh.XXXXXX`
+Here is a series of options for splitting a gmsh mesh into `128` meshes named `output-mesh.XXXXXX`

 Run: